 However, living conditions for most of the local population in the region are harsh.
 More than half of Rwandans have no access to clean water, and here in the south of the country the situation is particularly critical.
 For this reason, many people, especially children, are at great risk of contracting water-borne diseases.
 In addition, HIV/AIDS continues to be a problem in the region.

 Since 1992, SOS Children’s Villages has been supporting children, young people and families and advocating for their rights in Gikongoro.

 Living conditions in the Nyamagabe region, where Gikongoro is located, are very tough.
 Almost 2 in 3 people in Rwanda do not have access to clean water, and in the south of the country, the situation is even more severe.

-In addition, drinking unclean or unsafe water is the cause of many water-borne diseases in the region.
-40 per cent of all consultations in health centres are due to malaria, and HIV/AIDS also continues to severely affect the population.
-Illness is often the cause for a family’s descent into deeper poverty, as most people survive as subsistence farmers, and if they cannot work, they cannot eat.
+In addition, drinking unclean or unsafe water is the cause of many water-borne diseases in the region, which are particularly dangerous for children.
+In fact, a large part of consultations in health centres are due to malaria.
+Like in other parts of the country HIV/AIDS also continues to severely affect the population.
+Illness is often the cause for a family’s descent into deeper poverty, since most people are subsistence farmers, and if they cannot work, they cannot eat.